Dreamcloud Sleep Fact-checking Process and Editorial Standards:

 People with Restless leg syndrome (RLS) have an uncontrollable urge to shake or move their legs and experience a tingling or uncomfortable sensation.
-RLS typically happens in the late hours of the day when sitting or lying down and affects the quality of sleep.
 It may even lead to chronic sleep deprivation.

 Research shows that magnesium and iron can alleviate nighttime leg aches and cramps.
 Both the minerals are present in bananas.
 Eating a banana before bedtime can help ease RLS and promote restful sleep.
-Also, know that eating bananas don't cure RLS, the treatment for this disorder is still evolving.
+Also know, that bananas don't cure RLS, the treatment for this disorder is still evolving.

 How Do Nutrients in Bananas Help You Sleep?

 The nutrients in an average medium-sized banana that are associated with better sleep are as follows:

 All these nutrients help regulate the timing of our body’s internal clock.
 Now, let's see how these nutrients in bananas help you sleep better:

 Fibers and carbs satisfy your hunger pangs at night plus they don’t disturb your digestion late at night.
 Research shows that consuming high-carb food increases the time it takes for your body to fall asleep.
 The reason is that carbs improve the chances of converting tryptophan (entering into your brain through banana) into serotonin and melatonin.

 - Taking 500 mg of magnesium every day can reduce the levels of stress hormone - cortisol and increase the levels of sleep hormone - melatonin.